raycast/extensions/extensions/youversion-suggest/README.md

 - Choose an alternate language (other than English) and/or pick your preferred version/translation (e.g. ESV, NKJV)

+**Warning: This extension is not compliant with the Terms of Service of YouVersion.
+Use at your own risk.**

 ## [Download Extension][extension-in-store]

 ## Screenshots